 Seek a part-time job

 Depending on the workload that you’ve got at uni, you can opt to look for any kind of part-time job, this will open doors to more socialising outside of work with your new colleagues.
 Another factor that will influence whether or not you’ll be able to work part-time apart from the class workload is the other commitments you may have for yourself.
 With part-time jobs, you can greatly expand your social circle out in the society.
 The great part of this way of making social connections is that you get to earn some income as well.

 Organising or joining group activities is a great way to socialise with people from your class or course or even with the housemates.
 Group activities offer a nice way to socialise with people when they’re in an environment that’s relaxed.
 Some of the best group activities to take part in include mini-golf, bowling and paint balling.
 The aspect of competition is a good way to put your new friendships to the test.

 Join a society

 In order to interact with like-minded people, societies provide a great opportunity.
+An ex student, who now owns and runs a menswear shop in Liverpool is a huge advocate of societies.
 They also enable you to enjoy some of your interest that would otherwise lie dormant.
 There are numerous societies that you can join in the society, running into hundreds.
 You can check the website of the student union for the available at the university or you can attend the freshers’ fair to learn about the societies in the university.